United Hatzalah

 United Hatzalah (איחוד הצלה) is an Israeli volunteer-based emergency medical services (EMS) organization providing free service throughout Israel, with its headquarters based in Jerusalem.
 Its mission is to provide immediate medical intervention during the critical window between the onset of an emergency and the arrival of traditional ambulance assistance.
 It is one of many hatzalah organizations in various parts of the world and the only one that includes women and non-Jewish volunteers.

 United Hatzalah of Israel was founded in 2006 with the merger of several small local hatzalah organizations.
 It has grown to become the largest independent, non-profit, fully volunteer EMS organization in the world, with over 8,000 volunteer medical first responders nationwide, and additional chapters in Panama and Ukraine.
 The organization provides free services to all citizens regardless of race, religion, or national origin.
 With the help of its Uber-like GPS dispatch system and a fleet of rapid response ambucycles, United Hatzalah has achieved an average response time of less than 3 minutes nationwide and 90 seconds in metropolitan areas.

 United Hatzalah's national command center in Jerusalem uses an advanced GPS-based dispatch technology to identify the closest and most qualified volunteers and routes them to the scene of an emergency through a mobile device application.
 Approximately 1,000 volunteers are outfitted with medically equipped motorcycles, “ambucycles” capable of navigating around traffic jams to reach victims in as few as 90 seconds.
 The remaining volunteers respond to emergencies using their own private cars, or organizational emergency ambucars, e-bikes, ambuboats, or ATVs, depending upon the location of the emergency.
+In 2025, United Hatzalah launched the ambuscooter, a fully medically equipped electric scooter designed to maneuver through heavy traffic and narrow streets.
 The organization is funded exclusively through private charitable support.